emerald-dao/beginner-cadence-course/README.md

 There will be quests associated with each day.
 They will test your understanding of the concepts that are in that day's content.

-When you finish a quest, you will submit it in the Emerald City DAO discord channel in the #quest-submissions channel.
+When you finish a quest, please put it somewhere so I can see it.
+You should keep all your quests together so that when you want me to review them, you can send me a link to all of your quests and tell me which day you'd like me to review.

+If you are ready for me to see one of your quests to review it, please ping me in the [Emerald City DAO Discord](https://discord.gg/R7EvUWGtqz).
 Once you do that, I will personally review your submissions, give you valuable insight on what you could improve, and mark it as complete.

+*Note: The Emerald City DAO is the first DAO on the Flow Blockchain.
+I founded it in November 2021 and it has some amazing people in it!
+If you'd like to learn more about it or learn how to get involved, let me know.*

 ## "When can I start?"